Dungyichao/Online_Order_System/README.md

 </p>

 **1.3 Final Result** <br />
 Let's have a look at the final result.
 First one is the GIF of the regular customer demonstration.
+After the customer place the oder, he or she can view the order status in real time.
 <p align="center">
 <img src="/Demo/Customer.gif" height="25%" width="25%">
 </p>